 Finally, close the database connection.

-This is how our final chart will look like
+This is how your final chart will look:

 How to Set Data Source Using URL to Create Charts for PHP Apps?